Charlotte vs. Rice NCAA Football Odds, Plays and Insights | November 6, 2021

 - Charlotte and its opponents have combined to put up more than 53 points in four of eight games this season.

-- Rice's games have gone over 53 points in five of eight chances this season.
+- Rice and its opponents have combined to score more than 53 points in five of eight games this season.

 - The combined points per game average of the two teams, 43.9, is 9.1 points fewer than Saturday's over/under.

-- The 66.1 points per game these two squads have allowed to opponents this season are 13.1 more than the 53 total in this contest.
+- This contest's total is 13.1 points under the 66.1 these two squads combine to give up per game in 2021.

-- The average total in 49ers games this season is 60.3, 7.3 points more than Saturday's total of 53.
+- The 49ers and their opponents have scored an average of 60.3 points per game in 2021, 7.3 more than Saturday's total.

-- The 53 total in this game is 2.4 points higher than the 50.6 average total in Owls games this season.
+- The 53 total in this game is 2.4 points above the 50.6 average total in Owls games this season.

 Charlotte Stats and Trends